isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 "Father, I'm afraid, but it looks like his illness is not a normal.

-I coule hear unfamiliar words as they whispered to each other.
+I could hear unfamiliar words as they whispered to each other.

 "----Yagaji----- Leprosy..."